Amos (prophet): Justice

-The ancient exhortation towards justice is expressed by the voice of God in Amos' teachings.
-Amos is told by God that the Israelites are going to face divine intervention as oppression was running rampant in Israel.
+The ancient appeal towards justice is expressed by the voice of God in Amos' teachings.
+God tells Amos that the Israelites are going to face divine intervention as oppression is running rampant in Israel.
 God expressed this oppression by saying that the Israelites were practicing religiosity without righteousness.
 By oppressing the poor and failing to practice justice the Israelites were behaving unrighteously; justice was to be enacted as a core of God's message in Amos' prophetic teachings.